dbvisitsoftware/replicate-connector-library/README.md

 </dependency>
 ```

-To build the document the Replicate Connector Library:
+To build the documentation for the Replicate Connector Library:

 ```
 mvn javadoc:javadoc